 There’s plenty of amazing murals to see around, so you’ll definitely make a lot of Instagram-worthy shots.
 Besides, the village offers expansive views of the modern parts of the city, coffee shops, art galleries, and music performances.

 The charm of the village atmosphere created by the numerous artworks makes this place a memorable one for visitors of all sorts.
-Art lovers, tourists, journalists, and writers from the top writers list can draw inspiration from the artworks for poems, essays, and stories here.
+Art lovers, tourists, journalists, and writers from the free essay writers list can draw inspiration from the artworks for poems, essays, and stories here.

 The locals also visit Ihwa for some quiet time and relaxation.